mkh1991/pitch-control/README.md

 **Performance Issues**:
 - First run is slower (Numba compilation)
-- Subsequent runs should be 10-50x faster
+- Subsequent runs should be around 10x faster
 - Check `result.metadata['use_numba']` to confirm Numba is active

 ## Documentation